 Owning a boat in Nevada can be a lot of fun.
-When you own a boat in Nevada, there are a lot of rules and regulations that you need to follow to ensure the safety to those around you.
-Those who have been injured on a boat will want to work carefully with a boat accident attorney to build a claim for compensation.
+When you own a boat in Nevada, you need to follow many rules and regulations to ensure the safety of those around you.
+Those injured on a boat must work carefully with an experienced boat accident attorney to build a compensation claim.
 Here’s what you need to know about owning a boat in Nevada.

-There are numerous legal requirements for owning a boat in Nevada including registration requirements, fitness for use, and drunk boating prohibitions.
-Nevada’s boating laws are listed in Nevada Revised Statutes Chapter 488 called the “Nevada Boat Act.”
-The purpose of the boating laws is to promote safety and uniform laws for boating throughout the state.
+There are numerous legal requirements for owning a boat in Nevada, including registration requirements, fitness for use, and drunk boating prohibitions.
+Nevada’s boating laws are listed in Nevada Revised Statutes Chapter 488, the “Nevada Boat Act.”
+The boating laws aim to promote safety and uniform laws for boating throughout the state.
 Municipalities may adopt rules that match state law.

-A vessel is every watercraft that’s used as a means of transportation except a seaplane.
+A vessel is every watercraft used for transportation except a seaplane.
 The Nevada Boat Act covers any vessel in the state.
-Motorboats are any vessels that are propelled by machinery.
+Motorboats are vessels propelled by machinery.

 Motorboat owners in Nevada must comply with the following registration and identification requirements:

 - All motorboat owners must register for a certificate of ownership (NRS 488.075)

 - The vehicle’s hull number must be marked in a place available for inspection (NRS 488.065).
 If a vehicle doesn’t have a hull number, the state will assign one.